pastebt/yeast/README.md

 # yeast
-Work together like yeast in bread
+Work together like yeast in dough

 ## asvr
 ### single process